santisoler/cc-licenses/README.md

 The easiest way for finding the right CC License for your project is the [Creative Commons website](https://creativecommons.org/choose/).

-Here we present two types of CC Licenses:
+Here we present three types of CC Licenses:

 * [Creative Commons Attribution 4.0 International](#cc-attribution-40-international)